-- This recent New York Times article is an excellent short introduction to memory palaces and to the science that explain why they work so well: http://www.nytimes.com/2016/03/24/upshot/an-ancient-and-proven-way-to-improve-memory-go-ahead-and-try-it.html?_r=1
+This recent New York Times article is an excellent short introduction to memory palaces and to the science that explain why they work so well.

-- This is a cheesy but very decent video introduction on the subject.
-See how someone without any training can, with some help, rapidly learn the list of all the 83 recipients of the Oscar for best picture: https://www.youtube.com/watch?v=K1ycE5Ydb3U (ignore the unfounded reference to a "superhuman brain" at the beginning)
+This is a cheesy but very decent video introduction to the subject.
+See how someone without any training can, with some help, rapidly learn the list of all the 83 recipients of the Oscar for best picture.
+Just ignore the completely unfounded reference to a "superhuman brain" at the beginning.

-Finally for now, what's called the linking method can serve as an alternative or a complement to memory palaces.
+What's called the linking method can serve as an alternative or a complement to memory palaces.
 It isn’t quite as powerful and useful as the memory palace, but it’s simpler.
 Basically every element is "linked" is some imaginative way to the previous and and the following elements inside some short story.
 This story can be built with or without using a memory palace.
 Practicing the linking method can be a very good creativity exercise.
-Here's a nice example of how it can work: https://www.youtube.com/watch?v=7Cpg3RUsGDY Please note that stories you've built yourself should be much easier to remember than those built by others.
+Here's a nice example of how it can work.
+Please note that stories you've built yourself should be much easier to remember than those built by others.
 I sometimes use that for songs and verbatim text memorization, using one image for one line or for up to 5 or 10 lines, depending on how easy or hard to remember I find the text to be.

 How to start training:

-So let's say you've built your first memory palace and you've divided it into 5 rooms, with 5 loci per room.
+So let's say you've built your first memory palace and you've divided it into 5 zones, with 5 loci per zone.
 That would be 25 loci in total, with each of those loci holding one, two or three pieces of information (you can place more than 3, but it will be less efficient and harder to remember).
 I would use this palace for random things that you want to remember for a short while and for practicing with list of words or anything.
-I think list of words provide some really good practice for both beginners and experts because it's always a novel challenge that require creativity and improvisation and because unlike numbers and cards, you don't need any predetermined system.
+I think lists of words provide some really good practice for both beginners and experts because it's always a novel challenge that require creativity and improvisation and because unlike numbers and cards, you don't need any predetermined system.
 Some people place one words per loci, but most place 2, so that mean your small palace can hold a list of 50 words.
-But you don't have to memorise 50 words right away.
-In fact I think it's better to start with just short exercices, a list of 20 words for example, or as many words as you can in 1, 2 or 5 minutes.
+But you don't have to memorize 50 words right away.
+In fact it might be better to start with just short exercices, a list of 20 words for example, or as many words as you can in 1, 2 or 5 minutes.
 What's nice about short exercises is that it's easier to notice and learn from your mistakes.
 It's also easier to find the time and motivation to do them.
 The goal here isn't to remember something permanently, but just to get better at the act of quickly turning random informations into images.
-Once you've memorised that information once, there's no need to think about it again later.
-Just let it fade, tomorrow if you want you can use the same palace to remember something else.
+Once you've memorized that information once, there's no need to think about it again later.
+Just let it fade and tomorrow if you want you can use the same palace to remember something else.
 Go slowly and the beginning, then later try to go as quickly as you can while still being accurate.
 Pushing your limits, making mistakes and learning from them is how one can improve at most skills, including this one.

 Here are some good resources you can use for training.
 You could start with some of those random words and the completely free http://memorise.org/ .
 Personnally my new favorite site is memoryleague.com , free if you limit yourself to 3 tries a day, 25$ a year if not.
-You usually only have only 1 minute to memorise as many words, names, images, numbers or cards as you can.
+You usually only have 1 minute to memorise as many words, names, images, numbers or cards as you can.
 For a beginner, 60 seconds can go by way too quickly, so don't hesitate to give yourself more time in the options.
 If you want to use to Memory League to memorise 50 words in 5 or 10 or 20 minutes but you don't yet have the skills to reach the required "level 10", you can use the "capture" tool on your computer to cheat up to the next levels.
 Or you can also just get the very affordable paid subscription that will allow you to memorize 50 words right away.
 The developpers plan to allow us to memorize as much as we want in the near future, but unfortunately that's not currently possible.

 How to remember information for the long term: